Trump says country 'near the peak' of coronavirus outbreak, death toll should be under 100,000

 Meanwhile, the New York Times on Friday reported that new federal projections revealed that lifting the 30-day shelter-in-place orders across the country could lead to a spike in infections of COVID-19 over the summer.

-Fauci said "when you pull back you expect you may start to see cases."
+Asked about that report, Fauci said "when you pull back you expect you may start to see cases."

 "When we decide, at a proper time, when we’re going to be relaxing part of the restrictions, there is no doubt we’re going to see cases, I would be surprised if we didn’t see cases," Fauci told reporters.